 In the Simocko lab we focus on research that bridges the gap between organic chemistry and polymer science.
 Our broad goal is to study the structure-property relationship in polymer systems.
-To put it another way, we look at a desired property (mechanic strength, melting temperature, ion conduction, etc.) and figure out how polymer structure effect that property.
-To do this we control the primary structure of the polymer, whether that is growing a polymer from a surface to create polymer brushes, or by making precise polymers and block copolymers for tailored self-assembly via alternating diene metathesis polymerization.
+To put it another way, we look at a desired property (mechanic strength, melting temperature, ion conduction, etc.) and figure out how polymer structure affect that property.
+To do this we control the primary structure of the polymer, whether that is growing a polymer from a surface to create polymer brushes, or by making precise polymers and block polymers for tailored self-assembly via alternating diene metathesis polymerization.
 No matter the method, the overall goal is to understand this relationship.

 - Synthesis, characterization, and application of precision polymers via acyclic diene metathesis (ADMET) polymerizations; specifically enhanced mechanical and thermal properties and well-defined morphologies.

 - Synthesis and applications of precise block copolymers via alternating diene metathesis polymerizations.
 Of particular interest is their use in self-assembled structures such as micelles, vesicles, and tubules as well as unique morphology and physical properties.

 - Synthesis and characterization of mixed polymer brushes grown from silicon wafers.
 We focus on brushes with a high chi value between the components as well as study the effect of different parameters of the brush (brush thickness, density, molecular weight, polymer identity, etc.).

 Rooms: Duncan Hall 14 (shared with the Radlauer Group) and 1A